cat-ding/Flixter/README.md

 * [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [x] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
 * [x] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

+The following **additional** features are implemented:

+* [x] A numerical value for the star rating displayed next to the rating bar.

 ## Video Walkthrough